waeljelizi-dev/flutter_iot_monitoring_project/README.md

 - AI Predictions and energy-saving recommendations
 - Device management and notifications
 - Modern UI with smooth navigation and splash screen
+- MVVM using provider, to seperate the view from the logic

 ## 🔧 Technologies Used

 - **ESP32 (C++)**